adnanrimedzo/Java-MicroService-App-With-Docker/README.md

 - Docker in a multi module project
 - docker-compose definition

-How to run this example :
+How to run this application :

 ```sh
 ## build docker images